Two-step orthogonal-state-based protocol of quantum secure direct communication with the help of order-rearrangement technique: Towards a two-particle orthogonal-state based protocol

+To avoid this attack, such bi-partite cryptographic protocols may add multi-partite non-orthogonal states either to the coding or in the checking step (as in BB84).
+However, if we remain restricted to orthogonal states, then the order of particles needs to be scrambled, via the permutation of particle (PoP) action, an idea first introduced by Deng and Long in 2003 in a pioneering work \cite{DL03} on the ``controlled order rearrangement encryption'' (CORE) QKD protocol.
+In the present work, a two-particle QSDC protocol inspired by GV, which is referred to as 2GV, is presented along these lines in the next section.

+Now suppose Eve does \textit{not} launch the dummy particle attack.
+Assuming ideal sources and detectors, GV is secure.
+Interestingly, a bipartite generalization of GV (without PoP) is not.
+The reason is interesting and highlights a difference between single- and bi-partite nonlocality: while Eve gets no information on the encoded bits when the two packets are de-synchronized, in the bipartite case, partial information can be obtained, as detailed below.

-By way of illustrating the practical application of the generalized GV protocols, we compute the tolerable error rate in the following simplified scenario, where Eve is limited to an incoherent attack using the one-qubit error model.
-As is usually done, any error observed by Alice and Bob is attributed to a putative Eve's intervention.
-However, as errors can arise also due to channel noise, to abort a protocol run in every detection of error would be practically unfeasible.
-Instead Alice and Bob need to model Eve's attack strategy, and estimate whether the Eve's information on their secret bits, as a function of observed noise, is too high to be eliminated by subsequent classical post-processing.
+Alice and Bob employ a key distribution protocol where the key is shared via a dense coding strategy, and must test for Eve after the transmissions are completed.
+Alice and Bob need to model Eve's attack strategy, and estimate whether Eve's information on their secret bits, as a function of observed noise, is too high to be eliminated by subsequent classical post-processing.
 If it is, only then do they abort the protocol run.
+We furnish a security proof of the protocol, assuming individual attacks by Eve on each of the two coding particles.
+From this we extract an information-vs-disturbance trade-off, and hence determine the largest tolerable error rate.

-As a specific example of the attack employed by Eve, we consider a model given in Ref. \cite{zbi}, which is based on error models proposed by Niu and Griffiths \cite{NiuGri}.
-Probes $E_{0}$ an $E_{1}$ interact with each transmitted qubit, being subjected to the interaction: where, furthermore $\langle\epsilon_0|\epsilon_1\rangle = \langle E_0|E_1\rangle = \cos\theta$ by virtue of symmetry in the attack strategy \cite{NiuGri}.
-An outline of a more general security proof is as follows.
-After some straightforward, but rather tedious calculation, the above attack can be shown to produce the reduced density operator
+As a specific example of the attack employed by Eve, we consider a model given in Ref. \cite{zbi}, which is based on one proposed by Niu and Griffiths \cite{NiuGri}.
+Probes $E_{0}$ an $E_{1}$ interact with each transmitted qubit, being subjected to the interaction: where, furthermore $\langle\epsilon_0|\epsilon_1\rangle = \langle E_0|E_1\rangle = \cos\theta$ by virtue of symmetry in the attack strategy.
+For simplicity, the same attack parameter $\theta$ is assumed to characterize the attack on both particles.
+This results in the initial state $\rho_{AB}$, which is a Bell state in 2GV, evolving into a joint state of the particles and probes, $\rho_{ABE_1E_2}^{\prime\prime}$.